 The easiest revision, “The documentary, based on Major Alexander De Severksy’s book Victory through Air Power (published in 1942), made the case that the nature of war was changing dramatically,” changes the meaning somewhat, attaching the thesis to the documentary rather than the book (which may be valid, as both the book and film may make the case).
 Here’s an alternative that preserves the intent of the original sentences: “The documentary was based on Major Alexander De Severksy’s book, Victory through Air Power, published in 1942, which made the case that the nature of war was changing dramatically.”

-6 Responses to “Combining Sentences”
+6 thoughts on “Combining Sentences”

 This is a good strategy for reducing redundancy and tightening sentences.
 300 Days of Better Writing, day 106, addresses this strategy, as follows.